brandongohwh/CUEAudio/README.md

 - Python 3
 - .NET Framework 4.5
 - Wine (For Linux/Mac)
-- Homebrew
-    - To install, insert this into a terminal:
-    ```/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"```

-\**For Ubuntu, Debian 10 and Windows, checks are in place to make sure that .NET Framework 4.5 is installed and there is NO need to manually install the software*
+\**For supported OSes, checks are in place to make sure that all required programs are installed and configured,  so there is NO need to manually install the software*

 ## Supported OSes

 - Windows
 - Ubuntu
-- Debian 10
+- Debian 10 (& bullseye)
+- Mac OS X (Tested on Mojave)

 ## Use